nipy/nibabel/doc/source/coordinate_systems.rst

     ...    """ Return X, Y, Z coordinates for i, j, k """ ...    return M.dot([i, j, k]) + abc

-The labels on the localizer image give the impression that the center voxel of ``someones_epi.nii.gz`` was a little above the magnet isocenter.
+The labels on the :ref:`localizer image <localizer-image>` give the impression that the center voxel of ``someones_epi.nii.gz`` was a little above the magnet isocenter.
 Now we can check:

 .. plot::
     :context: